Skip to main content

 Just two human factions who went to war, and the people left to figure out what peace actually costs.

-The Starfall Accord series features dual POV storytelling, forced proximity on a spaceship, and enemies to lovers tension that builds across fourteen chapters before the first kiss.
+The Starfall Accord series features dual POV storytelling, forced proximity on a spaceship, and enemies to lovers tension that builds slowly across fourteen chapters before the first kiss.

 Every book guarantees a happily ever after.